awsdocs/aws-net-developer-guide/doc_source/welcome.md

 # AWS SDK for \.NET Developer Guide<a name="welcome"></a>

-The AWS SDK for \.NET makes it easier for Windows developers to build \.NET applications that tap into the cost\-effective, scalable, and reliable AWS services such as Amazon Simple Storage Service \(Amazon S3\) and Amazon Elastic Compute Cloud \(Amazon EC2\)\.
+The AWS SDK for \.NET makes it easier for Windows developers to build \.NET applications that tap into cost\-effective, scalable, and reliable AWS services such as Amazon Simple Storage Service \(Amazon S3\) and Amazon Elastic Compute Cloud \(Amazon EC2\)\.
 The AWS SDK for \.NET supports \.NET Framework 3\.5, \.NET Framework 4\.5, \.NET Standard 1\.3, \.NET Standard 2\.0, Portable Class Library, and Xamarin\.
 You can develop applications with the SDK using Visual Studio 2010 or later\.

-Unless explicitly stated otherwise, all information within this guide applies to all of the supported targets\.
+Unless explicitly stated otherwise, information within this guide applies to all of the supported targets\.

 ## What’s in the SDK<a name="what-s-in-the-sdk"></a>